bitcoin-sv/arc/README.md

 Metamorph can connect to multiple Bitcoin nodes, and will use a subset of the nodes to send transactions to.
 The other nodes will be used to listen for transaction **INV** message, which will trigger the SEEN_ON_NETWORK status of a transaction.

-The Bitcoin nodes can be configured in the settings file.
+The Bitcoin nodes can be configured in `config.yaml`.

 #### Whitelisting